spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

  - `src/SprykerConfig/CodeBucketConfig.php`

 ### Modules clean up
-Analise modules that you have in the desired Demoshop.
+* Analize modules that you have in the desired Demoshop.
-Analise modules that you need to have.
+* Analize modules that you need to have.
-Remove unnesessary modules (to do that you can use migration guide backwards).
+* Remove unnesessary modules (to do that, you can use the migration guide backwards).

 ### Data import clean up